tinymce/tinymce-docs/cloud-deployment-guide/cloud-troubleshooting.md

 - Any other characters that are not in your API key.
 If you are using variable substitution, ensure that the variable is substituting properly.
 - Matches the API key shown at {{site.accountpageurl}}.

 ## "This domain is not registered with Tiny Cloud.
-Please review your approved domains."
+To continue using TinyMCE, a registered domain is required, starting 2024.
+Please alert your admin to review the approved domains and add this one if required."

 ### Cause